sotnikov-s/astroport-core/contracts/pair_metastable/README.md

 ## InstantiateMsg

-Initializes a new stableswap pair.
+Initializes a new metastableswap pair.

 ```json
 {